JasonHaley/youtube-transcript-rag/python/readme.md

 ![Requirements](./images/requirement-txt.jpg)

+This will take a *few minutes* to complete.

 > NOTE: the python\prep\requirements.txt is only if you have a google dev api account and want to use some other youtube channel for transcripts

 7. Create a `.env` file in teh python directory with the following variables: